VGzsysadm/symfony-locale-demo-app/README.md

     - [http://localhost:8000/es/hello-world](http://localhost:8000/es/hello-world) for Spanish.
     - [http://localhost:8000/en/hello-world](http://localhost:8000/en/hello-world) for English.

-You should see the respective "Hello, World!" message in the language specified in the URL.
+You should see the respective "Hello friend" message in the language specified in the URL.

 ## Localization

 Localization files can be found in the `translations/` directory.
 You can add more translations or modify the existing ones to support additional languages.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to add new features, feel free to open a pull request.

 ## License